 What to Expect at Your Provider's Office

 If you have symptoms of a nail disorder, you should see your health care provider.
-Your health care provider will make a diagnosis based on a physical exam, lab tests such as fungal or bacterial cultures, and imaging procedures if a tumor is suspected.
+Your provider will make a diagnosis based on a:

 - Keep your toenails cut short.